 Stage 3: Palliative care

 We are convinced that all children who suffer limiting or life-threatening illnesses and their families should receive palliative care as soon as the disease is diagnosed.

 This care is a comprehensive, integrated and inclusive model to meet all needs.

 The staff in the Palliative Care Unit at SJD Barcelona Children's Hospital consists of paediatricians, nurses, a social workers, a psychologist and a chaplain.
-Working together and having all the members of staff available to assess the problems of each child means that care can be personalised, taking into account the child's history and current situation.
+Working together and having all the members of staff available to assess the problems of each child means that the care can be personalised, taking into account the child's history and current situation.